Git-K3rnel/VulnHub/Jarbas1/README.md

 so now i'm pretty sure that this version of jenkins is vulnerable, so again i searched to find any exploit for this vulnerability (CVE-2018-1000861)

-and i found [this](https://github.com/vulhub/vulhub/blob/master/jenkins/CVE-2018-1000861/poc.py) exploit on github which is just a PoC, but i used it in a creative way
+and i found [this](https://github.com/vulhub/vulhub/blob/master/jenkins/CVE-2018-1000861/poc.py) exploit on github which is just a PoC, but i used it in a creative way.

 just downloaded the python file and run it against the target :